-Wanda has been with Grow for over 20 years serving in a variety of roles including Manager of the Vocational and Community Based Day Programs, Director of Transportation, and now serves as the Director of commercially licensed commissary known as the “Bistro.”
+Wanda has been with Grow for over 20 years serving in a variety of roles including Manager of the Vocational and Community Based Day Programs, Director of Transportation, Director of Bistro services and now serves as the Director of our Alternate Hours Program.
 Wanda has over twenty years of experience working with children and adults with mental health, behavioral, and developmental disabilities.
 Before coming to Grow she was a Residential Manager and nursing home care provider

 Jerson Pereira – Director of Information Technology

 Jerson has over 20 years of experience in the field of human services.
 He has been with Grow Associates for over 15 years.
 His educational background is in computer science, programming, network engineering.
 In his role he is responsible for the implementation and maintenance of Grow’s information technology systems, creative use of adaptive computer equipment and the continued development of our I.T. system.
 In addition, he advises management and trains staff on information technology systems and on best practices of application to service delivery.

 Kamal ignited his passion for helping others over 13 years ago while volunteering at his local church.
 Kamal has been with Grow for over seven years.
 He has served in various roles at Grow from driver, support staff, to Bistro coordinator until being promoted to Director of Transportation.
 Uniquely Kamal attended Bridgewater state for Chemistry but chose to make his career advancements in human services.

 D’Aundra Bell – Director of Day Habilitation